Mounting Insta360 Pro 2 on a Drone – Risks, Failures & Safer Alternatives

 1. Is it safe to mount Insta360 Pro 2 on a DJI drone?

 Technically possible, but highly unsafe.
 The Pro 2's weight and shape create severe aerodynamic instability, causing a dangerous pendulum effect.
-It is strongly not recommended due to the high risk of a crash and massive financial loss.
+Insta360 advises against using the Inspire series due to the high risk.

 2. Which 360 camera is best for drone filming?